Frank B. Anderson

 Frank Butner Anderson (June 16, 1882 - November 8, 1966) was an American college football, and baseball coach as well as athletic director.
 He was the first football and baseball coach in the history of Oglethorpe University and the namesake of its baseball field.
 The field was dedicated as such on May 11, 1963.
 Anderson was inducted into the Oglethorpe Athletic Hall of Fame, a member of its inaugural class of 1962.
 He always wore his baseball uniform to practice and to games.
 He is known by some as the "Dean of Southern Baseball Coaches."
 Frank is the father of Alf Anderson.

 Early years

 Frank Anderson was born on June 16, 1882, on a family farm near Powder Springs in Cobb County, Georgia.

 University of Georgia

 In 1900 he enrolled at the University of Georgia (UGA) in Athens.
 He played three years of varsity baseball and was All-Southern second baseman in 1903 and 1904, when he captained the team.
+He was selected All-Southern by John Heisman.
 He once hit a two out, ninth inning home run to tie rival Georgia Tech.
 Anderson played in the backfield on Georgia's football team.
 He also was a star on the Track and Field team and held the UGA record in the 220 and 440 for 30 years.